 - 2 to 3 tablespoons lemon juice

-- cooked spaghetti or your preferred pasta shape, for three (see how to cook al dente pasta like a pro)
+- cooked spaghetti - or your preferred pasta shape for three

 - Clean, peel and devein the shrimps (see how).
 Toss with salt and pepper.
 Set aside.